 But Rosyth has not stood still.
 From the regeneration of the Naval Base area, Rosyth Europarc has developed into a business park providing warehousing and office accommodation for hi-tech manufacturing and major commercial concerns.
 The Port of Rosyth, established in 1997 by the Forth Port Authority, has developed considerably and provides an operating base for commercial work and a berth for cruise liners.
 Further clearance of the waterfront area has taken place by developers Scarborough Muir, and completion of the Queensferry Crossing in 2017 has greatly improved communications across the Forth.

 Just to the north, a wide variety of companies have premises on Carnegie Campus and the adjacent Pitreavie Business Park.
 Rosyth is now a thriving community with a population of about 13,000, over 60% of whom are of employable age.
 Good transport access to Edinburgh for daily commuters has resulted in recent extensive house-building programmes in the area.

 Today within Rosyth there are churches representing several different denominations and although all the churches have had fluctuations in their membership and congregational sizes, religion still plays an important part in the Rosyth community.
 Since 1997, we have shared our premises with St Margaret’s Scottish Episcopal Church with whom we enjoy a successful Local Ecumenical Partnership.
 Click here for more about the partnership.

 Good relations exist between all the churches.
-The local clergy meet together as a Fraternity to discuss local issues, an ecumenical study group meets in the Parish Church most Monday evenings throughout the year, and members from all congregations join together in the Christmas Nativity event and the walk of witness on Palm Sunday.
+The local clergy meet together as a Fraternity to discuss local issues, an ecumenical study group meets in the Parish Church most Monday evenings throughout the year, and members from all congregations join together in the Christmas Nativity event.

 Our own church is constantly used by community groups, there is a weekly coffee morning on Thursdays in the Baptist church opposite, and lunches are served every Wednesday in the Parish Church Hall.
 Ecumenical services, which are usually led by the denominations in turn, are held each Sunday afternoon at Orchardhead House and at the Rosyth Resource Centre (day care).